poissonconsulting/shinybisonpic/inst/helpfiles/upload.md

      - Correct the error.
      - Upload the corrected data.
      - Repeat until the file is successfully uploaded.

+If desired, download an example dataset by clicking the **Download Example Data** button, then proceed with step 2 above to explore the app's functionality.

 ##### Required Data Format